 During the school year, SSD members also provide mentoring to students from around the city through the Youth Advisory Council (YAC).
 Participants have an opportunity to learn about possible career paths and build strong relationships with adult mentors while giving back to the city through community service.
 Youth Advisory students meet monthly with SROs to engage in panel discussions, exchange ideas, and hear from motivational speakers.
-This past year, 78 members of the Youth Advisory Council teamed with the Travis Manion Foundation for the "If Not Me, Then Who..." campaign.
-In addition, the students participated in community service projects such as MPD's annual "Shop with a Cop" program and took field trips to the African American Civil War Museum.
-The students also participated in college tours at the Salisbury State University and University of Maryland Eastern Shore.
+This past year, 82 members of the Youth Advisory Council teamed with the Travis Manion Foundation for the "If Not Me, Then Who..." campaign.
+In addition, the students participated in community service projects such as MPD's annual "Shop with a Cop" program and took field trips to the .
+The students also participated in college tours at Howard University, Trinity College, and Catholic University.

 In addition, the Junior Police Academy provides the District's Summer Youth Employment Program (SYEP) employees with an opportunity to learn more about how a police department operates.
 Participants learn about college, financial aid for college, and other careers in criminal justice, politics, and law.
 In 2016, this program provided approximately 50 youth participants exposure to various positions within MPD, including the Homicide Unit and Recruiting Division, as well as judges at the Superior Court.
 Tours included the Law Enforcement Memorial, MPD Headquarters, and the Museum of Crime and Punishment.
-MPD also works with the SYEP program through Students Taking Another Route to Success (STARS).
-STARS is a summer enrichment camp that supports civic understanding, mentoring, life, basic skills, and job training to approximately 100 youth each summer.
+MPD also works with the Summer Youth Employment Program through Students Taking Another Route to Success (STARS).
+STARS is a summer enrichment camp that supports civic understanding, mentoring, life skills, and job training to approximately 100 youth each summer.

-During the end of the 2017-2018 school year, SROs and MPD's Side by Side Band participated in the relaunch of the Officer Friendly program at five elementary schools (Hyde-Addison, Miner, Dorothy Height, Vann Ness, and Hendley).
+During the end of the 2018-2019 school year, SROs and MPD's Side by Side Band participated in the relaunch of the Officer Friendly program at almost all DCPS Elementary Schools.
 The SROs conducted classroom safety presentations while the Side by Side Band entertained the students during the closing assemblies.
-The Officer Friendly program will be expanding to other elementary schools during the 2018-2019 School Year.
+The Officer Friendly program will continue to this program in 2019-2020 School Year.

-SY 2018/2019 DEPLOYMENT
+SY 2019/2020 DEPLOYMENT